 Where services or activities are provided separately by another provider, the Academy seeks assurance in writing that the body concerned has appropriate policies, procedures and training in place to safeguard and protect children (and inspects these as needed) and ensures that there are arrangements to liaise with the Academy on these matters where appropriate.
-This applies regardless of whether or not the children who attend are children on the academy roll.
+This applies regardless of whether or not the children who attend are children on the Academy roll.

-3.8 Hiring or Renting out Academy Facilities / Premises
+3.7 Hiring or Renting out Academy Facilities / Premises

-Where an Academy hires or rents out their facilities / premises to organisations or individuals, they will ensure that appropriate arrangements are in place to keep children safe.
+Where an Academy hires or rents out their facilities / premises to organisations or individuals, they will use the PDET template Hire Agreement and ensure that appropriate arrangements are in place to keep children safe.
+The guidance on Keeping Children Safe in Out-of-School Settings details the safeguarding arrangements that academies should expect providers to have in place.